Government updates statutory guidance for ASB powers

 • Recommend that ASB Case Reviews should have independent chairs so victims feel confident that their case review will be dealt with fairly and objectively.

-• Set out what the rights of victims of ASB are in relation the the ASB Case Review.
+• Set out what the rights of victims of ASB are in relation to the ASB Case Review.

 • Recommend that areas should consider additional caveats carefully, and that victim-facing guidance explains that local areas can have different thresholds for activating the ASB Case Review and why this is needed.